 The streets and parking areas of Waterford are privately owned by the homeowners association.
 Each home is assigned two reserved spaces marked with the house address.
 The unmarked spaces in the community are available to all members’ guests on a first-come, first-served basis.
-There are other restrictions and requirements so please read Policy Resolution 2007-1 for the details (click on the “Governing Documents" page located on the right-side of the home page, then on the Community Policies and Procedures document).
+There are other restrictions and requirements so please read Policy Resolution 2007-1 for the details.
 Individual owners and residents may have a vehicle towed out of their own reserved space, after a reasonable effort has been made to locate the owner.
 A reasonable effort will depend upon the circumstances at that time.
 If it is 2:00 a.m., then it would not be reasonable to knock on doors to find out who is parked in your reserved space.
 If it is 2:00 p.m., then it would be reasonable to knock on a few doors nearby to try and find out.
 Owners and residents may contact Henry's Wrecker Service at (703) 698-8900, 24 hours a day, 7 days a week to request a tow.

 The Association also does periodic patrols of the community to monitor visitor spaces which may not be used for parking by residents.
 Enforcement is made via a warning ticket and followed up by towing without further notice.If you have a vehicle parked in the community and it has a missing or expired license plate, a missing or expired Virginia State inspection sticker, is a junk vehicle (defined as not in condition to be driven), or is a community safety hazard (such as impeding sidewalk access, exposed sharp edges or corners, or other problems which could result in pedestrian injury or Association insurance liability), then you will be given a warning notice on the vehicle.
 Generally, you will be given 10 days to correct the violations or the vehicle will be towed without further notice.